 According to the World Economic Forum, complex problem solving, critical thinking, creativity, people management, and emotional intelligence are some of the top skills students need to thrive in the future workplace.

-Just like other groups of subjects, there are some 21st-century skills that studying courses after humanities stream helps develop.
+Besides, there is a number of high on demand 21st-century skills that the humanities stream helps develop.
 Learning these top skills in today’s time has become the need of the hour as the career options after 12th humanities are integrated with almost all major disciplines.
-Let’s take a look at some of the skills you develop after the humanities stream:
+Therefore, let’s have a brief overview of some of the skills you develop after the humanities stream:

 Creative and Critical thinking